 We really enjoy snorkeling Mauna Kea Beach.
 Also known as Kauna’oa Beach, it is one of the most stunning beaches anywhere.

-This beach has public access through the Mauna Kea Resort gate, but they limit the number of public parking passes they issue.
+This beach has public access through the Mauna Kea Beach Hotel gate, but they limit the number of public parking passes they issue.
 When you arrive at the gate, tell the attendant you would like to use Mauna Kea Beach.
 Arrive early, otherwise you may have to wait until someone leaves to get a pass, but it is worth it.
 We always bring a book to read just in case we have to wait.

 Once you are parked, there is a walk, so if you bring a lot of gear, be prepared to carry it.
 Just so you know, we have often seen bees or wasps on the paved walk down to the beach.